joudbitar/dsa-teacher/README.md

-# DSA Lab
+# Shelly

-DSA Lab is a toolkit for learning data structures with hands-on projects.
+Shelly is a toolkit for learning data structures with hands-on projects.
 The monorepo bundles a React dashboard, Node.js CLI, and Supabase Edge Functions that work together to provision challenge repositories, run local tests, and report progress.